brett8883/DJI_Super-Patcher/readme.md

 ***Under Construction***

-Sorry for the mess but I am bust at work adding:
+Sorry for the mess but I am busy at work adding:

 - Support for the Phantom 4 Advanced and the Phantom 4 Standard
-- New optional battery parameter mods
+- New optional Smart battery parameter mods

 **Compatible firmwares for upcoming 1.7 release**